 Here at Dear Green, we only roast 'speciality grade' coffee.
 But what does that actually mean?
-Danny O, our Barista Trainer and resident coffee-geek gives us an insight into the world of speciality coffee.
+Read on for an insight into the world of speciality coffee.

 How is coffee graded?

 Speciality coffee is the top 2-5% of coffee available worldwide.
 The classification of quality is determined by 'Q graders'.
 Tasters are calibrated and authorised by the Coffee Quality Institute to objectively taste, assess and score coffee beans on the Specialty Coffee Association (SCA) scoring system.
 This gives the coffee a score out of 100.